ArthurBagaev/csv-db-import/README.md

-# Spring Boot application for importing a CSV file into PostgreSQL using
+# Spring Boot application for importing a CSV file into PostgreSQL
 Import csv file into PostgreSQL by using Apache Commons CSV

 ## Description